restfb/restfb.github.io/_includes/documentation/executing-fql.md

 		<p>
 		We support Webhooks with special types and you should look at the <a href="#using-webhooks">Webhooks section in this documentation</a>.
 		</p>
-		<p>We still provide access to FQL, because some Applications out there are still using Graph API 2.0.
-On August 7, 2016 Facebook will disable support for both Graph API 2.0 and FQL.</p>
+		<p markdown="1">We still provide access to FQL, because some Applications out there are still using Graph API 2.0. **On August 7, 2016 Facebook will disable support for both Graph API 2.0 and FQL.**</p>
 	</div>
 </div>